pennyether/contracts/README.md

 - Fire up `Gananche`.
 If you don't have it: `npm install -g ganache-cli` then `ganache-cli`
 - To run a test: `./scripts/test.js tests/Comptroller.js`
 - To run all tests: `./scripts/test.js all` (this will run _a lot_ of tests!)
+- To run all tests, and save results: `./scripts/create-test-results.js`

 <div style='border: 1px solid gray; padding: 10px; background: #FFFFFA; border-radius: 5px;'>
 If you receive an error that Web3 couldn't connect, make sure you have `testrpc` or `ganache` running on `localhost:8545`.
 If you do not have Ganache, do: `npm install -g ganache-cli` then `ganache-cli`.